Tomcat Private Instances

 Configure applications

-To use the Tomcat instance, configure the desired applications in the /home/user/ea-tomcat85/webapps directory.
+To use the Tomcat instance, configure the desired applications in the /home/user/ea-tomcat85/webapps/ROOT directory.
 You can also set up a proxy to point to the app’s location.
 For more information about proxies, read our Tomcat Proxies documentation.

 Configure SSL